 11.4 Shlomit Yanisky-Ravid and Xiaoqiong (Jackie Liu) in When Artificial Intelligence Systems Produce Inventions: An Alternative Model for Patent Law at the 3A Era (2019) argue that intellectual property rights law and jurisprudence are not fit to accommodate artificial creations for the following reasons —

 (a) Artificial creation is a multiplayer activity — involving software developers, data suppliers, system owners and operators, the public, and the government — making claims of attributing an artificial creation to a single entity redundant;

 (b) Ownership and related rights and liabilities over artificial creations can be brokered between entities — individuals, firms, and governments — investing their resources and efforts to develop and deploy artificial creators — via contractual arrangements;

 (c) Licenses and first-mover advantage techniques would better reward and incentivize the creation of artificial creators than state-granted monopolies.

-Thank you for reading!
+Thank you for reading.
 We hope that you found the document illuminating and useful.
-If not, please send us your comments at email@example.com.
-Your feedback holds immense value for us.
-It will help us in improving our forthcoming editions.
+Please send us your feedback at firstname.lastname@example.org.